Closings and Delays

 Communications About Cancellations or Delays

-As soon as a decision is made about a cancellation or delay, the information is placed on the NASD website and on NASD social media accounts.
+As soon as a decision is made about a cancellation or delay, the information is placed on the NASD website.
 Next, a message is programmed into the SchoolMessenger automated phone system and activated for delivery.
 Setting up the message generally takes about 15 minutes.
 Delivering the message to the entire District generally takes 30 – 40 minutes.
 It is very important that parents and staff members keep their contact information up-to-date in the SchoolMessenger system.

 Then, the information is communicated to the three local television stations.
 While some of the television stations have an automated report system, others do not.
 The District has no control over how or when the stations report this information.